LeonieMei/vl-thesis/README.md

 # Code for viral load analysis as part of my PhD thesis

 This repository contains code for analyses of log<sub>10</sub> viral load data from Labor Berlin – Charité Vivantes GmbH used in my PhD thesis titled *Temporal analysis of SARS-CoV-2 rapid antigen test and PCR data*.
 The data are not included.
-The code and analyses build upon prior work ([Estimating infectiousness throughout SARS-CoV-2 infection course](https://www.science.org/doi/10.1126/science.abi5273); [link to github repo](https://github.com/VirologyCharite/SARS-CoV-2-VL-paper)) and have been adapted and extended by me.
+The code and analyses build upon prior work ([Estimating infectiousness throughout SARS-CoV-2 infection course](https://www.science.org/doi/10.1126/science.abi5273); [link to github repo](https://github.com/VirologyCharite/SARS-CoV-2-VL-paper)) and have been adapted and extended.

 # Data